UltrafastQO/UTBEQuantumWalk/README.md

 where |D>=(|H>+|V>)/sqrt(2) and |A>=(-|H>+|V>)/sqrt(2).

-The code converts these dynamics into a quantum circuit which can implemented in Strawberryfields.
+The code implements these dynamics into a quantum circuit which can simulated in Strawberryfields.
 As an example, consider a 2-step quantum walk:

 <img src="graph.svg"/>